RedisGears/rgsync/examples/mongo/README.md

 The recipe below will write data to a collection called *persons* on the mongo server.
 All data stored in *persons* will be part of a json document containing a standard id, and a *gears* json document.
 This json document will contain the data migrated from Redis to Mongo.
 Partial updates search for their associated fields within that *gears* object.

+The associated field *dataKey* below, can be remapped to any name.

 ```
 from rgsync import RGJSONWriteBehind, RGJSONWriteThrough
 from rgsync.Connectors import MongoConnector, MongoConnection